-The Bankruptcy process does however not stop or prohibit you from owning a car.
-There are some restrictions and exceptions for your protection when it comes to your vehicle and there are important considerations for us to take into account when we explore all possible avenues with our clients so you can keep your car.
+The Bankruptcy process does not stop or prohibit you from owning a car.
+However, there are some restrictions and exceptions for your protection when it comes to your vehicle, and there are essential considerations for us to consider when we explore all possible avenues with our clients so you can keep your car.

-What If Your Car Ensures You Can Continue to Earn A Living?
+What If Keeping Your Car Ensures You Can Continue To Earn A Living?

-If you have vehicle financing on your car, the appointed Trustee will carefully evaluate the remaining value on the car to see if there is sufficient equity left to help pay all creditors.
-The above circumstances mentioned earlier are also considered when it comes to your ability to earn an income.
+Suppose you have vehicle financing on your car.
+In that case, the appointed trustee will carefully evaluate the vehicle’s remaining value to see if sufficient equity is left to help pay all creditors.

 Consider Getting Another Mode of Transport?

-If you are able to use alternative means of transport without sacrificing your ability to make a living, then the Trustee will consider all the options available to you.
-One of them being public transport.
+Suppose you can use alternative means of transport without sacrificing your ability to make a living.
+In that case, the trustee will consider all the options available to you, such as public transportation.

-This will lower your exposure level and still allow you to own a means of transport that will enable you to continue earning an income and or start a new business.
+This will lower your exposure level and allow you to own a means of transport that will enable you to continue earning an income or start a new business while commuting more affordably.

-One of the easiest solutions a Trustee will always look for will be to identify luxury or excess assets that can be sold first before attention needs to be paid to primary or crucial assets.
+One of the most straightforward solutions a trustee will always look for is to identify luxury or excess assets that can be sold before attention needs to be paid to primary or crucial assets.

-If you own multiple movable assets like cars, motorbikes, boats or caravans then the Trustee will want to attach those items first.
-If any of those secondary assets do not pose a threat to your ability to earn an income, then they will be deemed appropriate to sell.
+If you own multiple movable assets like cars, motorbikes, boats or caravans, then the Trustee will want to attach those items first.
+If any of those secondary assets do not threaten your ability to earn an income, then they will be deemed appropriate to sell.

-This method affords you the opportunity to resolve your Bankruptcy process sooner as the required capital needed to service all your debt is achieved quicker and with minimal impact on you and your loved ones.
+This method allows you to resolve your bankruptcy process sooner, as the required capital needed to service all your debt is achieved quicker and with minimal impact on you and your loved ones.